ctuning/ck-object-detection/docker/README.md

 ### Docker parameters

 - `--env-file`: the path to the `env.list` file, which is usually located in the same folder as the Dockerfile.
 (Currently, the `env.list` files are identical for all the images.)
-- `--user`: your user id on your local machine and a fixed group id (1500) needed to access files in the container.
+- `--user`: your user id on the host system and a fixed group id (1500) needed to access files in the container.
 - `-v`: a folder with read/write permissions for the user that serves as shared space ("volume") between the host and the container.

 <a name="parameters_ck"></a>
 ### CK parameters

 - `--env.CK_BATCH_COUNT`: the number of batches to be processed; assuming `--env.CK_BATCH_SIZE=1`, we typically use `--env.CK_BATCH_COUNT=5000` for experiments that measure accuracy over the COCO 2017 validation set and e.g. `--env.CK_BATCH_COUNT=2` for experiments that measure performance.
-(Since the first batch is usually slower than all subsequent batches, its execution time has to be discarded.
+(With TensorFlow, the first batch is usually slower than all subsequent batches.
+Therefore, its execution time has to be discarded.
 The execution times of subsequent batches will be averaged.)
 - `--repetitions`: the number of times to run an experiment; we typically use `--repetitions=1` for experiments that measure accuracy and e.g. `--repetitions=10` for experiments that measure performance.
 - `--record`, `--record_repo=local`: must be present to have the results saved in the mounted volume.
 - `--record_uoa`: a unique name for each CK experiment entry; here, `object-detection-tf-py` (the name of the program) is the same for all experiments, `ssd-mobilenet-quantized` is unique for each model, `accuracy` indicates the accuracy mode.
-- `--tags`: specify the tags for each CK experiment entry; we typically make them similar to the experiment name.
+- `--tags`: specify the tags for each CK experiment entry; we typically make them similar to the experiment entry name.

 <a name="explore"></a>